giorgi43/mandelbrot-explorer/README.md

 For zooming in and out, You have number of options:
 * Using mouse scroll wheel
 * With `+` and `-` keys
-* or, you can select rectangular region on the screen to zoom into
+* or you can select rectangular region with mouse on the screen to zoom into
 ## Command line options